Tell me all about Thread Lifts!

-Compared to a surgical facelift, the advantages of having a thread lift include a lower risk of bruising, bleeding and infection; reduced recovery time from the treatment due to the minimally invasive technique used and use of local anesthetic; less pain and downtime post treatment and it is more cost effective.
+Compared to a surgical facelift, there are many advantages of having a thread lift.
+The procedure uses minimally invasive techniques and local anesthetic, therefore the risk of complications are reduced.
+These include a lower risk of bruising, bleeding and infection.
+You can also expect a reduced recovery time from the treatment, less pain and downtime post.
+As a bonus, the treatment is more cost effective.
 Unlike a surgical facelift, thread lifts will lift the face by a few millimeters, resulting in a more natural look.

 You will see an immediate lift to the treated area.
 However, your results will be best observed after 3 months.
 It is at this time many clients notice a gradual improvement in their skins tone and firmness.
 Overtime, your body will absorb these threads.
 The results of a threadlift can last anywhere between 2-4 years.

 Our threadlift procedures are exclusively performed in clinic by our Cosmetic Doctor, Dr Alex.
 The length of your treatment can take approximately one hour.
 This depends on how many threads you are having placed into your skin.
 Prior to your treatment, Dr Alex will run you through the do’s and don’ts associated with your threadlift.